 - Develop long-term relationships with suppliers in the High-Tier subcategory to manage technical and drilling challenges, and ensure drilling objectives are met in the most competitive manner

-- Avoid transactional procurement and concentrate on long term benefits
+- Avoid transactional procurement and concentrate on long-term benefits

 - Maintain regular communication with suppliers to ensure innovation and continuous service level improvements

 - By introducing footage rates and effective incentive system with pain share and gain share, brings value to both operators and service companies.
+Bulding and maintaining an ffectivee and economic incentive mechanism is the key.

 Below are few important things to know: